 - Work permits and/or work visas are not enough

-- Mortgage lenders do not penalize rates and terms for non permanent residents
+- Lenders do not penalize rates and terms for non-permanent residents

 - For conventional mortgage loan programs and FHA mortgage loan programs, down payment requirements are the same for non permanent residents as it is for United States citizens as well as permanent residents

-- However, portfolio mortgage lenders may require higher down payment requirements for non resident residents
+- However, portfolio lenders may require higher down payment requirements for non resident residents

-The Gustan Cho Team at USA Mortgage offers foreign national mortgage loan programs as well as alternative financing for home buyers.
-Please contact us at 262-716-8151 or email us at email@example.com.
+The Gustan Cho Team at Loan Cabin Inc. offers foreign national mortgage loan programs as well as alternative financing for home buyers.
+Please contact us at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
 We are available 7 days a week, evenings, weekends, and holidays.